 The simulated chemical data were interpolated to the height, latitude, and longitude of the aircraft rounded to the nearest 40 s time step of the model for a direct comparison.
-The comparison between observed and simulated CO (Figure 4) shows that CNTL succeeds to reproduce the CO variations along the tracks of all flights.
-In particular the simulation reproduces very well the anti-correlation between the CO concentration and the altitude as expected from a tropospheric tracer.
+The comparison between observed and simulated CO concentration (Fig. 4) shows that CNTL succeeds in reproducing the CO variations along the tracks of all flights.
+In particular, the simulation reproduces very well the anti-correlation between the CO concentration and the altitude as expected from a tropospheric tracer.

-Flight #5 (Fig. 4a) consists in a step by step ascent from 16 to 20 km with the observed-CO concentrations (green circles) gradually decreasing from 90 to the stratospheric background of 10 to 20 ppb.
-The CO concentration from the CNTL simulation follows the observed one deceasing from 150 to ~20 ppb.
-During the fast ascent and descent part of the flights, at altitudes below 15 km, the simulated concentrations exceed the observed ones.
-Flight #6 flew mostly at about 17 km altitude with the observed-CO concentrations about 60 ppb.
-The CNTL simulation generally overestimates this low CO concentration by ~20 ppbv.
-At around 34000 s the aircraft goes into a dive at 15 km and the CO concentration rapidly increases up to about 140 ppb in both measurement and simulation.
-Before and after the dive, the observations display two peaks of 120 ppbv CO, which are not well reproduced by the simulation, where increases are closer in time to the dive and last longer.
+Flight #5 (Fig. 4a) consists of a step-by-step ascent from 16 to 20 km with the observed CO concentrations (green circles) gradually decreasing from 90 to the stratospheric background of 10 to 20 ppb.
+The CO concentration from the CNTL simulation follows the observed CO, deceasing from 150 to \sim 20 ppb.
+During the fast ascent and descent part of the flights, at altitudes below 15 km, the simulated concentrations exceed the observed concentrations.
+Flight #6 flew mostly at about 17 km altitude with observed CO concentrations of about 60 ppb.
+The CNTL simulation generally overestimates this low CO concentration by $\sim 20 \, \rm ppbv$.
+At around 34 000 s the aircraft goes into a dive at 15 km and the CO concentration rapidly increases up to about 140 ppb in both the measurement and simulation.
+Before and after the dive, the observations display two peaks of 120 ppbv CO concentration, which are not well reproduced by the simulation, where increases are closer in time to the dive and last longer.
 Flight #7 (Fig. 4c) is characterized by excursions within the UTLS between 15 and 20 km.
-Both measurements and simulation show the clear anti-correlation between altitude and CO concentration, which ranges from 10 to 130 ppbv.
-Finally, during flight #8 (Fig. 4d), the aircraft remains at ~17 km (86 hPa) during the 35000-40000 s period near Kathmandu foothills.
+Both measurement and simulation show the clear anti-correlation between altitude and CO concentration, which ranges from 10 to 130 ppbv.
+Finally, during flight #8 (Fig. 4d), the aircraft remains at $\sim 17 \ \text{km}$ (86 hPa) during the 35 000-40 000 s period near the Kathmandu foothills.
 During this period, the measured CO concentrations remain within a 30-50 ppb background except for three 90 ppb peaks at the beginning.
-During the same time, CO from the CNTL simulation gradually decreases from 90 to 55 ppb.
-As for flight #6 it appears that the model is not able to reproduce the short CO peaks but instead produces longer and smoother increases.
-This is probably linked to a too coarse model grid spacing not adapted to capture fine plumes.
-At the end of the flight, the aircraft ascends to 19.4 km and the simulation overestimates the concentrations by up to 30 ppb.
-About 40 ppb overestimation is also clear for the tropospheric profiles during take-off and landing.
+Dur-